 These pillars are synchronistic and help to optimise your software infrastructure.
 They work together to unshackle your software, so you don’t have to worry about poor performance or frequent downtime.

-Let’s take things further by unpacking the five pillars and displaying the benefits your business stands to gain.
+Let’s take things further by unpacking the six pillars and displaying the benefits your business stands to gain.

 Testing small, incremental changes, learning from failures, refining procedures, and improving documentation all lead to greater operational standards.
 With the AWS well-architected framework, your infrastructure isn’t a tacked-on component, but a key accelerant of business success.